startupbenefit/startupbenefit.github.io/index.md

         <div class="container">
           <h1 class="text-center">STARTUP BENEFIT</h1>
           <h1 class="text-center">Startup Culture as a Service</h1>
-          <p>Educating and connecting employers to the culture their employees want and the solutions to implement it.</p>
+          <p>Educating and connecting employers to the culture their employees want and the solutions to implement it. <strong>We are cataloging every employee benefit, ever.</strong></p>
           <p></p>
           <p></p>
           <div class="navbar-collapse collapse">